tgogos/CS_notes/edx course - LinuxFoundationX- LFS158x Introduction to Kubernetes/README.md

 # Introduction to Kubernetes

+## Basics

 **Containers** are an application-centric way to deliver high-performing, scalable applications on the infrastructure of your choice.

 ![](Containers_Updated.png)

+With a **container image**, we bundle the application along with its runtime and dependencies.
+We use that image to create an isolated executable environment, also known as container.
+We can deploy containers from a given image on the platform of our choice, such as desktops, VMs, cloud, etc.

 ## Worker Node Components: Container Runtime